sphinx-doc/sphinx/doc/config.rst

    .. versionchanged:: 0.3
       If the value is a fully-qualified name of a custom Pygments style class, this is then used as custom style.

-.. confval:: templates_path

-   A list of paths that contain extra templates (or templates that overwrite builtin templates).
-Relative paths are taken as relative to the configuration directory.

-.. confval:: template_bridge

-   A string with the fully-qualified name of a callable (or simply a class) that returns an instance of :class:`~sphinx.application.TemplateBridge`.
-This instance is then used to render HTML documents, and possibly the output of other builders (currently the changes builder).

-.. confval:: default_role

-   The name of a reST role (builtin or Sphinx extension) to use as the default role, that is, for text marked up ```like this```.
-This can be set to ``'obj'`` to make ```filter``` a cross-reference to the function "filter".
-   The default is ``None``, which doesn't reassign the default role.

-   The default role can always be set within individual documents using the standard reST :dir:`default-role` directive.

-   .. versionadded:: 0.4

 .. confval:: add_function_parentheses